How to remove malware and viruses from Mac

 - Release the Shift key after the login window shows up.

 If the above tips didn't help to solve your Mac malware issues, try my last tip: restoring Mac from a TimeMachine backup.
 Here's how:

 Make sure you've connected your external TimeMachine backup drive.

 Go to Finder > Applications > Utilities > Migration Assistant.

 Select the "from a Mac, Time Machine backup, or startup disk" option and click Continue.

-Now select the TimeMachine backup you want to use, and press Continue.
+Now, select the TimeMachine backup you want to use and click Continue.

-Select the items to transfer and press “Continue to start the transfer” (This could take several hours).
+Select the items to transfer and click "Continue to start the transfer."
+This could take several hours.